Enjoying all the great food and drink in Portugal

-African and Eastern influences also pervade traditional Portuguese recipes, with spices such as ginger, saffron, pepper and coriander featuring heavily.
+African and Eastern influences also pervade traditional Portuguese recipes, with spices such as cumin, pepper and coriander featuring regularly.
 These spices were actually introduced to the Mediterranean by the Portuguese, along with coffee, rice, pineapple, and potatoes.
-Traditionally popular flavours include Piri Piri, cinnamon, saffron and vanilla, harling back to the Moorish and Arab influences from ancient Portugal and the traditional Portuguese recipes of old.
+Traditionally popular flavours include Piri Piri, cinnamon, saffron and vanilla, harking back to the Moorish and Arab influences from ancient Portugal, and the traditional Portuguese recipes of old.

-Portuguese food is fresh, locally sourced and sustainable – fashionable long before the various food movements in the UK and US!
-Food is also an important part of local culture, with food festivals held annually to celebrate different aspects of local cuisine: octopus, chestnuts, chorizo, and, perhaps the most famous food to come from Portugal, sardines.
+Food and drink in Portugal is fresh, locally sourced and sustainable.
+This was fashionable long before the various food movements in the UK and US!
+Food is also an important part of local culture, with food festivals held annually to celebrate different aspects of local cuisine.
+Festivals can revolve around octopus, chestnuts, chorizo, and – perhaps the most famous food to come from Portugal – sardines.

-Restaurants generally open for lunch from 1200 to 1500 and dinner from 1930 to 2300, or later, depending on the type of restaurant and its location.
+Restaurants generally open for lunch from noon to 3pm and dinner from 7pm to 10pm, or later, depending on the type of restaurant and its location.
 Bars tend to be open until between Midnight and 2am, and often later in the summer and in tourist areas.

-Portugal is home to two wine regions designated UNESCO World Heritage sites – these are the Douro Valley, almost 200 years old, and Pico Island.
+Portugal is home to two wine regions designated as UNESCO World Heritage sites – these are the Douro Valley, almost 200 years old, and Pico Island in the Azores.
 Some of the other famous Portuguese wine regions are Alentejo and Dão.

 The Portugal Buying Guide is designed to support you through each stage of buying property in Portugal, providing relevant, up-to-date information and tips from Portugal property experts and expats who have been through the process themselves.
 The guide helps you to: